ShravanRamakrishna/knowledge-aware-assessment-of-severity-of-suicide-risk-for-early-intervention/README.md

 4. numberbatch-en.txt - A set of semantic vectors (word embeddings)
 5. External_Features.csv - Dataset contains users along with AFINN score, labMT scores, First Person Pronouns Ratio, Height of the dependency parse tree and other characteristic features.

+#### Functionality of Scripts

+1. create_external_features.py - Python file used to generate External_Features.csv.
+This file
+has already been run and the resulting output External_Features.csv is present in the data/ folder.
+2. 5_label_classification.py - A Python file that performs 5 label classification - Supportive,
+Indicator, Ideation, Behavior and Attempt.
+3. 4_label_classificaation.py - A Python file that performs 4 label classification - Supportive
+class is removed to focus on clinically relevant classes.
+4. 3+1_label_classification.py - A Python file that performs 3+1 label classification - Supportive
+and Indicator classes are combined to form one control group class - No Risk class.